drupalprojects/machine_name/README.txt

 are some limitations.
 Please take a look at module issues: http://drupal.org/project/issues/machine_name
 Feel free to file an issue for reporting any problems and questions.

-Further development will be done in the 7.x-2.x branch.

 Timeline: